tirzaelise/Afstudeerproject/PROGRESS.md

 ## Tuesday 09/05/2017

 I spent today improving the code I wrote to convert a natural sentence into its logical form.
 I did this using the dependency parse of practNLPTools.
 I am also starting to consider the fact that this might not be the best way to understand natural language and that machine learning would be a better option.
 But I need a data set if I want to do machine learning so I am looking into that right now.
 I also approached a language expert via e-mail and hope that they will reply and can help me.

+All the articles I read today did natural language understanding the same way.
+They had a Kinect microphone and used the Microsoft Kinect API for Windows, which produces a list of recognition hypotheses, an estimated confidence score and an estimate of the sound source angle and the angle confidence.
+The hypotheses are parsed to extract the syntactic and semantic information using a grammar implemented in OpenCCG.

+Articles: <a href="http://www6.in.tum.de/Main/Publications/giuliani-etal-icmi2013.pdf">Comparing Task-Based and Socially Intelligent Behaviour in a Robot Bartender</a>, <a href="https://pdfs.semanticscholar.org/0f56/e1e51d6ede6ccd0574c8de00c61dbeec7ee2.pdf">Planning for Social Interaction in a Robot Bartender Domain</a>, <a href="http://delivery.acm.org/10.1145/2560000/2559805/p158-foster.pdf?ip=145.109.9.139&id=2559805&acc=ACTIVE%20SERVICE&key=0C390721DC3021FF%2E86041C471C98F6DA%2E4D4702B0C3E38B35%2E4D4702B0C3E38B35&CFID=758042946&CFTOKEN=40200894&__acm__=1494344056_5f4b4cbeb76b7a77e6ea117fd780c987">Towards Action Selection Under Uncertainty for a Socially Aware Robot Bartender</a>, <a href="http://delivery.acm.org/10.1145/2530000/2522879/p255-foster.pdf?ip=145.109.9.139&id=2522879&acc=ACTIVE%20SERVICE&key=0C390721DC3021FF%2E86041C471C98F6DA%2E4D4702B0C3E38B35%2E4D4702B0C3E38B35&CFID=758042946&CFTOKEN=40200894&__acm__=1494340708_5a86503f527915101d3a25b8398bcaa7">How Can I Help You?
+Comparing Engagement Classification Strategies for a Robot Bartender</a>

+## Wednesday 10/05/2017

+Natural Language Understanding in <a href="http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7745086">
+ERICA: The ERATO Intelligent Conversational Android</a>: The dialogue module compares received speech recognition results against a list of keywords.
+The utterance content and transition rules were scripted by hand.

+I noticed that a lot of state-of-the-art technologies used rule-based natural language understanding and natural language generation.